ravisheth/mapsseq/README.md

 - Mount syringe vertically with needle facing upwards.

 ###### Preparation of cell-clusters
+- Vortex cell-clusters for 1 min and sonicate for 1 min to ensure avoidance of any aggregates.
-- Quantify cell-clusters via hemacytometer.
+- Quantify cell-clusters via hemacytometer, immediately before encapsulation.
-- Remove approximately 6,000 cell-clusters and wash three times in WB (~125 clusters/uL).
+- Remove approximately 12,500 cell-clusters and wash three times in WB (~250 clusters/uL).
 NOTE: centrifugation steps must be done for at least 1 minute to ensure full sedimentation of cell-clusters.
 - Centrifuge down cell-clusters and remove all supernatant.
 Repeat centrifugation and remove last remains of supernatant with fine-tip gel tip.
 NOTE: centrifugation steps must be done for at least 1 minute to ensure full sedimentation of cell-clusters.
 - Prepare encapsulation master mix (45uL), and resuspend cell-clusters in the master mix:
 	- 25uL NEB Next Q5 2x Master Mix